robert-koch-institut/mex-invenio-helm/README-mex.md

 # [Beta] Invenio Helm chart: RKI / mex instructions

-**Currently for DEV / CI - using letsencrypt certificates on nginx ingress**
+**Currently for DEV / CI - using pre-signed certificates on nginx ingress**

 The deployment takes about 2-3 minutes.
 We've added an init container to the install-init job in order to wait for OpenSearch to become available.
 This in turn has required an